The Best Small Towns & Villages to Visit in Niue

 A Small Island with Small Villages

 Visiting “small towns” is kind of a buzz in travel at the moment, but what about a small island where the entire country itself feels like a small town?!
-Yep, Niue is your ultimate destination for not just small towns but mostly villages.
+Yep, Niue is your ultimate destination for tiny villages!
 Niue is not spoiled by over-urbanisation, where a community spirit still applies as locals wave to everyone they meet in their path.
-Charming towns and villages are totally Niue’s thing, where you’re bound to be satisfied by any of the 14 villages on the island.
-Nevertheless, if you’re looking for the villages with the most things to do, then let us guide you with this list of the best small towns and villages to visit in Niue.
+Charming villages are totally Niue’s thing, where you’re bound to be satisfied by any of the 14 villages on the island.
+Nevertheless, if you’re looking for the villages that mostly fly under the radar in terms of population but still have amazing sights and attractions to discover, then this guide to the smallest villages in Niue might be just your thing.

-For an overview of all of Niue’s villages, see Understanding the Niue Villages.
+For an overview of all of Niue’s villages, see A Guide to the Villages in Niue.

 Niue’s Smallest Villages

-While we dive into the largest villages in Niue in The 5 Biggest Towns & Villages in Niue, here are the smallest villages in Niue with their approximate population.
+While we dive into the largest villages in The 5 Biggest Villages in Niue, here are the smallest villages in Niue with their approximate population.

 The Best Small Towns & Villages to Visit in Niue(c) niuepocketguide.com